 The fiercest of them all: Fairytale adaptations subverting the classics

 Could upcoming fairytale anthology show Fabled be the fairest of them all?
 Judging by the first trailer of Zosia Mamet’s upcoming Refinery29 show, it’ll at least provide a fresh perspective on classic fairytale stories.
-Due to premiere at the Tribeca Film Festival later this month, Fabled offers a feminist reworking of classic fables such as Alice from Alice in Wonderland crossing paths with Dorothy from The Wizard of Oz at a 30-day rehab program.
+Having premiered at the Tribeca Film Festival last year, Fabled offers a feminist reworking of classic fables such as Alice from Alice in Wonderland crossing paths with Dorothy from The Wizard of Oz at a 30-day rehab program.

 The Princess Bride (1987)

 Rob Reiner’s adaptation of William Goldman’s irreverent deconstruction of fairytales remains one of the greatest and most enjoyable fairytale movies ever made.
 Starring Cary Elwes (Kiss the Girls) and Robin Wright (Unbreakable) at their absolute dreamiest as two luckless lovers saving each other from certain doom across many treacherous paths, the movie is as sweet as it is cynical and full of romance and comedy.

 This empowering reworking of the Cinderella story stars Drew Barrymore (Never Been Kissed) and Anjelica Huston (The Addams Family) and offers a lead female character who doesn’t actually need saving in order to overcome hardship and marry her prince charming.